Doctor of Philosophy in Christian Studies

 Virtual meetings for seminars will take place during the traditional semester schedule (and not during modular seminar weeks in May and December).

-During the application process you will indicate your preferred supervisor and be asked to describe your research interest but both can be subject to change until you are in year 2 of the program.
+During the application process you will indicate your research interest, but this can be subject to change until you are accepted and enrolled in the program.

-During your faculty interview and during on-boarding to the program (if accepted) you will have the opportunity to discuss and receive advising on both your supervisor and your research topic.
+During your first year in the program you will have the opportunity to discuss and receive advising on your research topic, as well as the most appropriate supervisor for your area.

 Admissions for the Ph.D. program consists of: